mariuszsygnowski/parcel-mario-many-couriers/README.md

 ## Few boring stuff how this application works

-1. Application "ask" server for fetch data.
+1. Application send to server instruction to get data form company couriers.
-2. Server ask company couriers.
-3. After received data back, insert that data into postgress database.
+2. After received data back, insert that data into postgress database.
-4. Then application "ask" data from database.
-5. When receive data from single courier company, I push to this.state that data and then componentDidUpdate cath that change so is starting create object with that data and sort by price by default.
+3. When all data are in database, application receive that data and magic is starting.

 I know, that I made a lot of faults but I don't affraid to do them so if you have any suggestion please leave me a feedback.